-If we eat whole foods plant-based diet that is rich is legumes and nuts, alkalizing vegetables, complex carbohydrates, and healthy fats, then we can rest assured that we’re reaping far more benefits from our diet than someone on the Standard American Diet (SAD).
+If we eat a varied whole foods plant-based diet that’s high in fresh fruits and vegetables, then we can rest assured that we’re reaping far more benefits from our diet than someone on the Standard American Diet (SAD).
 However, there are a few missing nutrients in the vegan diet that I wish I had known about when I first started out.
-These nutrients may sound esoteric and random to a vegan newbie, but take it from me – you do not want to experience being deficient in them.

-Before I get into the supplements that vegans should take, I want to address the most common question vegans get asked by skeptics: “But where do you get your protein?”
+Before I get into the supplements that I’ve found helpful, I want to address the most common question vegans get asked by skeptics: “But where do you get your protein?”

 The protein myth

 Our culture is woefully misinformed about protein.
 This is not through any fault of our own – it mainly has to do with advertising and lobbying by the meat and dairy industries since factory farming took off at the beginning of the 20th century.
 Still, the fact that people generally assume that meat, dairy, eggs, and fish are the only forms of protein does demonstrate how naive most people are about basic nutrition principles.

 - Protein is manufactured in plants during photosynthesis

 - There is protein in almost all fruits and vegetables

 - Some of the largest and strongest land animals on earth – elephants, rhinoceroses, buffalo, giraffes, and gorillas, to name a few – are herbivorous, meaning they get all of their nutrients, including protein, from plants

 - Legumes (beans and lentils), nuts, and seeds have as much and often more protein than animal products, without all the saturated fat and cholesterol

 - A cup of black beans has 44 grams of protein, whereas a porterhouse steak only has 23, and whole eggs have 13